 Sisters Eleonore and Rosine: Mary Eleonore Boyer and Richard Marshall | Rosine Elizabeth Boyer and George W. Rutledge, Sr.

-Click here for the Supreme Court file as available for download from the Missouri Secretary of State Website.
+The original Supreme Court file is available for download from the Missouri Secretary of State Website.

 State of Missouri vs. Marshal Richard 1865 51415

 State RP vs. Marshall AP [Note: rp=Respondent; ap=Appellant]